stegripe/discord-sendiri-bot/README.md

-# @stegripe/discord-sendiri-bot
+# discord-sendiri-bot

-Mau ngapain lihat ke sini?
+A Discord self-bot.